Ciona robusta: Description

-Ciona robusta as an invasive species
+As an invasive species

 Ciona robusta, a highly invasive tunicate, has been found in many regions throughout the world.
 Based on data that has been found thus far, the Pacific Northwest is the assigned native region of C. robusta.
-It was first collected in Australia in 1878, then the west coast of North America in 1897, and several other countries and continents through 2002.
-C. robusta is widespread throughout the world, but mainly stays in harbors in the warmer parts of the world unlike its common counterpart C. intestinalis that prefers cooler regions.
+It was first collected in Australia in 1878, then on the west coast of North America in 1897, and in several other countries and continents through 2002.
+C. robusta is widespread throughout the world, but mainly stays in harbors in the warmer parts of the world, unlike its common counterpart C. intestinalis that prefers cooler regions.
+Their tolerance of varied conditions leads them to be invasive, and they are widespread, having invaded the West Coast of North America, Hawaii, Australia, New Zealand, South America (on both coasts), South Africa and Europe.
+They tend to be found in both protected harbors and natural substrates, with areas such as docks, boat hulls, buoys, ropes, pilings, rocks, shells, aquaculture gear, and boulders being common habitats for them.
+Being a fouling organism, they can have a negative economic impact on aquaculture operations through fouling equipment and reducing the growth of cultured shellfish.
+Their consumers include fish and crabs; however, this predation seems to happen more on rocky habitats, which leads to them becoming rarer or absent in rocky habitats, instead populating areas that have fewer predators.

 In North America, C. robusta seems to have spread to harbors with more boat traffic, including San Francisco Bay, Los Angeles-Long Beach, and Newport Bay.
 It then made its way to spread through the smaller ports, including Mission and Morro Bays, along with others throughout the West Coast.
 While there are records of C. robusta going north of Humboldt Bay, they are historical, and the current northern range edge of the species is unknown.